People's Party (Spain): Aznar years (1989–2004)

-EU policy

-The People's Party fiercely defended Spain's agricultural and fishery rights within the EU.

 Foreign policy

-Known to have a strong Atlanticist ideology, the People's Party fostered stronger ties to the US.
+Known to have a strong Atlanticist ideology, the People's Party fostered stronger ties to the United States.

 Rajoy years (2004–2018)

 In August 2003, Mariano Rajoy was appointed Secretary General by Aznar.
 Thus, Rajoy became the party's candidate for Prime Minister in the 2004 general election, held three days after the 11 March 2004 Madrid train bombings, and which Rajoy lost by a big margin to Spanish Socialist Workers' Party (PSOE) leader José Luis Rodríguez Zapatero.

 The PP under Mariano Rajoy opposed the PSOE government after the PP lost the general election in 2004, arguing that this victory was influenced by the Madrid bombings of 11 March 2004.
 At a national level, its political strategy has followed two main axes, both linked to Spain's delicate regional politics: Firstly, opposing further administrative devolution to Catalonia by means of the newly approved "Estatut" or Statute of Catalonia that lays out the powers of the Catalan regional government.
-Secondly, opposition to political negotiations with the Basque separatist organization ETA.
+Secondly, opposition to political negotiations with the Basque separatist organisation ETA.

 The People's Party has supported the Association of Victims of Terrorism (AVT) with respect to the Government's actions concerning ETA's ceasefire, and was able to mobilise hundreds of thousands of people in demonstrations against Government policies that, in its opinion, would result in political concessions to ETA.
 Nevertheless, the end of the ceasefire in December 2006 ended prospects for government negotiations with ETA.

 The prospect of increased demands for autonomy in the programs of Catalan and Basque parties, and Zapatero's alleged favouring of them, became a focus for the party's campaign for the March 2008 general election.
 Basque President Juan José Ibarretxe's proposal for a unilateral referendum for the solution of the Basque Conflict was another important issue.

 The People's Party under Rajoy has an increasingly patriotic, or nationalist, element to it, appealing to the sense of "Spanishness" and making strong use of national symbols such as the Spanish flag.
 Prior to the national celebrations of Spanish Heritage Day, Rajoy made a speech asking Spaniards to "privately or publicly" display their pride in their nation and to honor their flag, an action which received some criticism from many political groups of the Congress.